DevMountain-QA/Automation-Basics/README.md

 <img src="https://s3.amazonaws.com/devmountain/www/img/logowhiteblue.png" width="250" align="right">

-# Automation Basics
+# Checkpoint 2

 ## Setup

+1. Create an empty repository on GitHub.
+Review previous assignments before asking for assistance with this step.
+1. Clone that repository to your machine.
+1. Add in the nightwatch files, a `tests` folder, and a `pageObjects` folder.
-Add one more file to the `tests` folder we've been using so far this week.
-I'd call mine `practice.js` or something to that effect.
-Then just follow the instructions.
+1. Add at least one test file to the `tests` folder.
+1. Create a page object file in the `pageObjects` folder.

 ## Your Assignment